Portugal vs China Manufacturing

 Do I need to visit the factory?

 It's recommended but not required.
 Portuguese factories are accustomed to remote clients and communicate via WhatsApp, email, and video calls.
-For your first production run, a factory visit helps build the relationship and catch fit issues early.
-White Cotton welcomes factory visits in Barcelos.
+White Cotton offers factory visits for clients in the production stage — once your samples are approved and you're moving into bulk manufacturing, a visit helps ensure everything is aligned before the full run.

 What about Turkey as an alternative?